kevincure/ModernSlides/README.md

         Cell 2.1 & Cell 2.2 & $math$ is fine
         Inline modes like [[BigText]] or [[Text.75]] work within any table cell.

-      To include a link, write !http... with the exclamation point in front.
+      To include a link, put ! before http (e.g., !http://www.alldayta.com).  !http://www.alldayta.com[All Day TA] lets you control the text included in the link.

+      For internal links to slides, use +++InternalRefName[Text on Link]+++ anywhere on a slide, then Ref:InternalRefName on some other slide.
+If you want two way links, of course you can just create a Ref: for the original slide as well.

       # --- NOTES ---
       # - Download Raw Deck and Load Deck give you your slides but you will still need any images referred to in the same folder